 How to Read a Box Plot

 A box plot shows the distribution of data.
-It is useful in visualizing skewness in data.
+It is useful for identifying outliers and visualizing the skewness of a dataset.

 Interpretation

-Normal Distribution or Symmetric Distribution : If a box plot has equal proportions around the median, we can say distribution is symmetric or normal.
+Normal Distribution : If a box plot has equal proportions around the median, we can say distribution is symmetric or normal.

 Positively Skewed : For a distribution that is positively skewed, the box plot will show the median closer to the lower or bottom quartile.